Eyeglass frames for teens: 5 shopping tips

-Tip 1: Eyeglass frames should complement your face shape, features and coloring.
+1. Choose frames that complement your face shape, features and coloring.

-The frame's bridge can affect how your eyes and nose look.
+The frame's bridge can influence the appearance of your eyes and nose.
 A thin or clear bridge gives the illusion of width to close-set eyes, while a colored one will make wide-set eyes appear closer together.
-A low bridge will make your nose appear shorter.
+Also, a low bridge will make your nose appear shorter.

-The frame color should complement your coloring, including skin tone (warm or cool), skin color (ranging from fair to dark) and hair color.
-It can be kind of hard to tell which skin tone you have; warm skin has a golden yellow tint, while cool skin has either blue or pink.
+The color of your eyeglass frames should complement your coloring, including skin tone (warm or cool), skin color (ranging from fair to dark) and hair color.
+A "warm" skin tone has a golden yellow tint; a "cool" skin tone has either blue or pink as its base color.

-Frame colors that look nice with warm skin include browns, most metals and splashy colors like turquoise.
-Colors that complement cool tones include grays, silver and muted colors.
+Frame colors that are a good match with warm skin tones include brown, most metals, and splashy colors.
+Colors that complement cool tones include gray, silver and muted colors.

 What if your coloring is kind of mixed, like fair skin and medium-brown hair?
 Try frames that match each coloring to see which suits you better.